 - Bookkeeping companies, such as Amelia Accounts;

-- Solicitors, specialising in various areas of our business activities.
+- Solicitors, specializing in various areas of our business activities.

-The organisation currently operates in the United Kingdom.
+The organization currently operates in the United Kingdom.

 The following is the process by which the company assesses whether or not particular activities or countries are high risk in relation to slavery or human trafficking: